eugenp/tutorials/README.md

-#Cloning the repository
+# Cloning the repository

-If you are having an error while cloning the repository, try running: git config --global http.postBuffer 5000000
+If you are getting an error while cloning the repository, try running: git config --global http.postBuffer 5000000

 This will increase the size of the buffer from the default 1MiB to 5MiB.

+To revert this value to the default, use: git config --global http.postBuffer 1000000

 The Courses